-As this video shows, they could also attack or play pranks on adult dogs.
+As the video below shows, they could also attack or play pranks on adult dogs.

 Even though dogs have a keen sense of smell and can smell a coyote from a distance, the guard dog in the video doesn’t see the coyote coming.

-The coyote hesitates for a few seconds before pitching the dog’s hind leg and running away.
+The coyote hesitates for a few seconds before pinching the dog’s hind leg and running away.
 The dog doesn’t know what has pinched it, but it turns around defensively, chases the coyote for a short distance, and stops to avoid a fight with the coyote.

-Why Didn’t the Dog Go After the Coyote Aggressively?
+Why Doesn’t the Dog Go After the Coyote Aggressively?

 Dogs rarely engage in fights unless they have a good reason.
 Territory, protecting the pack, and mating rights are some reasons.
 Conflicts and attacks involving dogs can cause severe injuries to both animals, sometimes resulting in death.
 Consequently, dogs usually weigh the situation before deciding to engage or run away.